Testosterone (medication): Derivatives

 Testosterone esters are substituted at the C17β position with a lipophilic fatty acid ester moiety of varying chain length.
 Major testosterone esters include testosterone cypionate, testosterone enanthate, testosterone propionate, and testosterone undecanoate.
-A C17β ether prodrug of testosterone, cloxotestosterone acetate, has also been marketed, although it is little known and is used very rarely or no longer.
+A C17β ether prodrug of testosterone, cloxotestosterone acetate, has also been marketed, although it is little known and is used rarely or no longer.
 Another C17β ether prodrug of testosterone, silandrone, also exists but was never marketed, and is notable in that it is orally active.
 In addition to ester and ether prodrugs, androgen prohormones or precursors of testosterone, such as dehydroepiandrosterone (DHEA), androstenediol, and androstenedione, exist as well, and convert into testosterone to variable extents upon oral ingestion.
 Unlike testosterone ester and ether prodrugs however, these prohormones are only weakly androgenic/anabolic.

 All synthetic AAS are derivatives of testosterone.
 Prominent examples include nandrolone (19-nortestosterone), metandienone (17α-methyl-δ^{1}-testosterone), and stanozolol (a 17α-alkylated derivative of DHT).
 Unlike testosterone, AAS that are 17α-alkylated, like metandienone and stanozolol, are orally active.
 This is due to steric hindrance of C17β-position metabolism during the first-pass through the liver.
 In contrast, most AAS that are not 17α-alkylated, like nandrolone, are not active orally, and must instead be administered via intramuscular injection.
 This is almost always in ester form; for instance, in the case of nandrolone, as nandrolone decanoate or nandrolone phenylpropionate.